How we Support your Child's Development

-At our setting, we believe that strong relationships and a nurturing environment are the foundation for every child’s success.
-Here’s how we support children and families from the very beginning:
+At our setting, we believe strong relationships and a nurturing environment are the foundation for every child’s success.
+Here’s how we support children and families from the start:

-Flexible, Interest-Led Planning Planning is guided by children's interests, offering both child-initiated and adult-led activities.
-The environment and resources are adapted to meet individual needs, with continuous provision and termly topics to inspire learning.
+Activities are guided by children’s interests, combining child-initiated and adult-led experiences.
+Our environment is adapted to meet individual needs, supported by continuous provision and termly topics.

 Assessment and Monitoring